Link Search Menu Expand Document

 Use the tags metadata field discussed above to indicate this information, when applicable.

-Every dataset that is derived via a processing pipeline from one or more other datasets requires its own dataset card, which must reference all upstream datasets that feed into it (and by extension, their dataset cards of metadata).
+Every dataset that is derived or synthesized via a processing pipeline from one or more other datasets or models requires its own dataset card, which must reference all upstream datasets and models that feed into it (and by extension, their dataset and model cards of metadata).

-For example, when a derived dataset is the filtered output of one or more raw datasets (defined below), where duplication and offensive content removal was performed, the new dataset may now support different recommended uses (i.e., it is now more suitable for model training or more useful for a specific domain), have different bias_risks_limitations, and it will need to identify the upstream (ancestor) source_datasets.
+For example, when a derived dataset is the filtered output of one or more raw (defined below) datasets, where duplication and offensive content removal was performed, the new dataset may now support different recommended uses (i.e., it is now more suitable for model training or more useful for a specific domain), have different bias_risks_limitations, and it will need to identify the upstream (ancestor) source_datasets.

 Suppose a new version of an existing dataset is created, where additional or removed data is involved, but no other changes occur.
 It also needs a new dataset card, even while most of the metadata will be unchanged.